AdrianSkowr/Sales_Analysis/README.md

 1. **Data Cleaning**: Removing unnecessary formulas, adjusting formats in columns, checking for duplicate values and empty cells, and ensuring the data is ready for analysis.
 2. **Exploratory Data Analysis (EDA)**: Investigating the data using statistical methods and visualizations.
 3. **Answering Research Questions**: Using the data to answer the specific questions outlined above.
-4. **Visualizations**: Creating pivots and charts to illustrate key insights and trends.
+4. **Visualizations**: Creating tables and charts to illustrate key insights and trends.

 ## Visualizations